Lectionary 319: Description

 The text is written in Greek minuscule letters, in two columns per page, 20 lines per page.
 It has musical notes and pictures.
 It contains decorated headpieces and initial letters.

 The codex contains weekday Gospel lessons.

 History

 Scrivener dated the manuscript to the 13th century, Gregory dated it to the 12th or 13th century.
 It is presently assigned by the INTF to the 12th century.

-It was purchased from Messrs Boone, on 12 April 1856.
+It was purchased for the British Museum from Messrs Boone, on 12 April 1856.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (267e) and Gregory (number 319e).
 Gregory saw it in 1883.

 Currently the codex is housed at the British Library (Add MS 21260) in London.

 The fragment is not cited in critical editions of the Greek New Testament (UBS4, NA28).